TMiguelT/CwlWorkshop/slides.md

 ]
 * Use what you have learned from wrapping `bwa` to make a wrapper for the `samtools index` subcommand
 * You can find the samtools manual, including all command-line flags for `samtools index` here: <http://www.htslib.org/doc/samtools.html#COMMANDS_AND_OPTIONS>
-]
+* The output from `samtools index` will be a BAM file, with its `.bai` index as a secondary file ]
 ---
 ## Tool YAML